mjbright/kubeview/README.md

 A visualization tool for Kubernetes clusters

-A clean slate in ES2016 JavaScript and jsPlumb, inspired by brendandburns/gcp-live-k8s-visualizer use of jsPlumb to show connected elements using SVG in the browser.
+A clean slate in ES2016 JavaScript, inspired by brendandburns/gcp-live-k8s-visualizer.

 Later - will include a D3.js version for experimentation.